admpub/go-figure/README.md

 # ASCII ART for Go

 ## Description
-Go Figure prints beautiful ASCII art from text.
+Prints beautiful ASCII art from text.
 It supports [FIGlet](http://www.figlet.org/) files, and most of its features.